Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 If you want to know how to change some colors of the theme, check the [wiki](https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/wiki/Editting-CSS-files).

-### Last update: 14/02/2023
+### Last update: 29/08/2023

 Files updated:

-- Multirow*.uc.js: Updated multirow for broken `--tab-growth` variable for FF113.
-- Tab-close-button-only-on-hover.as.css: Added a new CSS to show the close button on tabs only when hovering over the tabs.
+- **userChrome.jsm**: Updated some dependency that was deprecated in FF117.
+- **xPref.jsm**: Updated some dependency that was deprecated in FF117.

 ### Pre-Last update: 14/02/2023

 Files updated:

-- Multirow*.uc.js: Updated multirow for FF110.
+- __Multirow*.uc.js__: Updated multirow for broken `--tab-growth` variable for FF113.
+- __Tab-close-button-only-on-hover.as.css__: Added a new CSS to show the close button on tabs only when hovering over the tabs.

 ### A note on people looking to replace some Tab Mix Plus features: